 Uneven heat distribution in Blackstone griddles can occur for a number of reasons, such as clogged burners, an uneven griddle surface, or defective burners or regulators.

 Due to this Blackstone griddle problem, the griddle may get unevenly heated in some areas, making it hard to cook food uniformly.

 To prevent clogs, regularly clean the griddle’s surface and burners of any grease or food particles.

 Look at the burners carefully for any obvious damage, such as bent or broken parts, and replace them if necessary.

-A griddle top can warped due to several reasons, like exposure to high heat, uneven heat distribution, moisture and incorrect storage.
+A griddle top can warp due to several reasons, like exposure to high heat, uneven heat distribution, moisture, and incorrect storage.

 To fix a warped griddle top: heat it to medium-high for 20-25 minutes, then remove it.

 Now place it on a heat-resistant surface, hit the warped area with a mallet and a piece of wood until flattened, then stop when cooled.